lf-edge/ekuiper/docs/en_US/api/restapi/rules.md

 ## start a rule

 The API is used to start running the rule.
+Please note that the command only indicates the successful transmission of the start instruction.
+To verify if the rule has completed startup, the rule status must be checked.
+If the rule is currently in the process of starting or stopping, the start instruction will be added to the rule's command queue.

 ```shell
 POST http://localhost:9081/rules/{id}/start